MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/authentication/invalid-provider-specified-error.md

 # "Invalid provider specified" when using an Office 2016 application to access Office 365 resources

+> [!NOTE]
+> **Office 365 ProPlus** is being renamed to **Microsoft 365 Apps for enterprise**.
+For more information about this change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).

 ## PROBLEM

 Consider the following scenario:

-- You’re running one of the following Office 2016 applications as an administrator in Windows 10:
+- You're running one of the following Office 2016 applications as an administrator in Windows 10:

   - Access 2016
   - Excel 2016